 An avid orchestral musician, Sameer performs with the MIC Academy Chamber Orchestra, and also played with the Chicago Youth Symphony Orchestras from 2014-18, including as Concertmaster.
 In 2017 he was chosen to play first violin with Yo-Yo Ma as part of the CSO Chicago Youth in Music Festival.

-Sameer plays violin and viola in the Quartet Celeste at MIC Academy.
+Sameer plays violin and viola in chamber groups at MIC Academy.
 He has performed in other chamber music groups at the Music Institute of Chicago, Chicago Chamber Music Festival, Blue Lake Fine Arts Camp, Chicago Youth Symphony Orchestras, and Chicago Public Schools.

 Other musical interests include studying the piano, where he has achieved numerous superior ratings, as well as top ratings in Music Theory and Ear Training.
 He enjoys composing chamber and symphonic music.

 Sameer attends Northside College Prep, a Chicago Public School.
 In addition to music, Sameer enjoys math, Rubik’s cubes, birdwatching, and computers.